AdobeDocs/campaign.en/help/v8/dev/custom-recipient.md

 >[!CAUTION]
 >
 >Adobe Campaign customization is reserved to expert users only.
-It requires advanced knowledge of the principles of screen and schema design.
+It requires expertise in input form and schema design.

 See  what is valid/not valid here: https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/use-a-custom-recipient-table/about-custom-recipient-table.html?lang=en#configuring-campaign-classic